ephread/Instructions/README.md

 Take a look at `TransitionFromCodeViewController`, in the `Example/` directory, to get an idea of how you can leverage this method, in order to ask the user to perform certain actions.

 #### Using a delegate
-The `CoachMarkController` will notify the delegate on three occasions.
+The `CoachMarkController` will notify the delegate on multiple occasions.
 All those methods are optionals.

 First, when a coach mark will show.
 You might want to change something about the view.
 For that reason, the `CoachMark` metadata structure is passed as an `inout` object, so you can update it with new parameters.